iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/first-steps-with-3d-object.md

 How to add objects and edit them (german)
 {% endembed %}

-{% hint style="warning" %}
-To be able to add new machines to the scene, there has to be at least one [database ](broken-reference/)in your project.
-{% endhint %}

 ## Adding a new object step by step:

 to add a new object, first click on one of the database names in the [machine database panel](../user-interface/machine-database-panel.md).